awsdocs/aws-cdk-guide/v2/environments.md

 ```

 ------

+Specify the AWS Region using a Region code\.
+For a list, see [Regional endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints)\.

 The AWS CDK distinguishes between not specifying the `env` property at all and specifying it using `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION`\.
 The former implies that the stack should synthesize an environment\-agnostic template\.
 Constructs that are defined in such a stack cannot use any information about their environment\.
 For example, you can't write code like `if (stack.region === 'us-east-1')` or use framework facilities like [Vpc\.fromLookup](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ec2.Vpc.html#static-fromwbrlookupscope-id-options) \(Python: `from_lookup`\), which need to query your AWS account\.
 These features don't work at all until you specify an explicit environment; to use them, you must specify `env`\.